zcmarcus/CuriousCatBehavior/DesignDocuments/UserStories.md

 As a __registered user__, I want to log in so that I can view my profile, add videos and comment on other video posts.

+#### Log In with Google Sign-In (MVP) or Facebook Login (Stretch Goal)
+As a guest, I'd prefer not to create yet another new website account, so I will opt to log in using an existing Facebook (or Google) account.
+Requires implementation of Google Sign-In / Facebook Login API.

+#### Forgot password / reset password (Stretch Goal)
+As a __registered user__, I have forgotten my password and would like to be contacted by email in order to complete the password reset process.
+Requires implementation of javamail API.

 #### Browse videos
 As __any user__, I may not know exactly what I am looking for, so I want to browse videos available on the app.